aaronkandel/Wasserstein-Robust-Optimization/README.md

 # Installation

-Consider the following steps to install this directory, and get started solving your own distributionally robust optimization programs!
+Consider the following steps to install this directory, and get started solving your own distributionally robust optimization programs:

 1. clone repository
-2. Navigate to the root directory, and run the following commands:\
+2. Navigate to the root directory and run the following commands:\
    a. pip install -r requirements.txt\
    b. pip install -e .

-Now, you are ready to get started running code.
+Now you're ready to get started running code!

-To test the DRO reformulation algorithm, there are several scripts already included in the repo.
-These include "vectorExample.py" and "scalarExample.py."
+To test the DRO reformulation algorithm, use the script "vectorExample.py" already included in the repo.